-Envisioning the sovereignty and survivance of Bundjalung country, community, and culture through speculative fiction
+Stories of sovereignty and survivance, from Bundjalung country, community, and culture

 For this project I’m writing a short story collection, accompanied by an exegesis that maps the research and writing process.